lapoliciarobomiquesofrances/Website/README.md

 ## ABOUT

-This repository is hosting our WebSite, <a href="https://mathaxclient.xyz">mathaxclient.xyz</a>
+This repository is hosting our WebSite, <a href="https://mathaxclient.xyz">mathaxclient.xyz</a>.

 MatHax is an advanced Minecraft utility mod for Fabric.
 Currently supports Fabric 1.16.5-1.17.

 MatHax is an recoded version of Meteor Client by MineGame159, seasnail & squidoodly.
 Edited and operated by Matejko06 & GeekieCoder.

-## Installing
-Visit https://mathaxclient.xyz/#FAQ for instructions on downloading and installing the client.